Hotel Seehof Davos

 A HOTEL STEEPED IN HISTORY

-Since 1869, this traditional hotel has been welcoming guests on the promenade in the famous alpine mountain city of Davos.
+Since 1869, this traditional hotel has been welcoming guests on the promenade in the famous alpine mountain town of Davos.
 Over the years, Peres and Arafat have shaken hands with countless celebrities who have walked through the hotel’s doors.

 Blooming in the 19th century – Davos health resort